crs4/seal/docs/seqal_index.rst

 ........

-Finally, ensure the Hadoop environment variables are set (see :ref:`installation`) so that Seqal can find the Hadoop cluster configuration and executables.
+Finally, ensure the Hadoop environment variables are set (see :ref:`installation_deploying`) so that Seqal can find the Hadoop cluster configuration and executables.

 .. _BWA:  http://bio-bwa.sourceforge.net/